 Over the weekend, she starts to worry about going back to school.
 While watching TV with her sister on Sunday, she begins to notice her heart is beating faster than usual.
 She suddenly begins to feel very dizzy and sweaty, her vision blurs, and she feels she cannot breathe.
 Certain she is having a heart attack, she yells for her mother.
 They drive to urgent care, where a doctor confirms that there is nothing physically wrong with Alyssa.
-When Monday comes, she is terrified to go back to school, fearing that the same thing will happen, and that she will collapse or die in the middle of her class.
+When Monday comes, she is terrified to go back to school.
+She fears that the same thing will happen, and that she will collapse or die in the middle of her class.

 What is panic disorder?

-In addition, during a panic attack, the person often has cognitive symptoms, or thoughts, including fears that he/she is dying, going crazy, having a heart attack, or losing control.
-For this reason, panic attacks often drive sufferers to the emergency room or their doctor’s office.
+In addition, during a panic attack, one can have fears of dying, going crazy, having a heart attack, or losing control.
+For this reason, panic attacks often drive sufferers to the emergency room or their doctor’s office to get help.
 When doctors are unable to find a medical explanation for these significant physical symptoms, panic attacks may be the cause.
 When panic attacks recur, they often bring with them a fear of these attacks happening again.
-While panic attacks can occur for a variety of reasons and in a variety of situations, the presence of both repeated and unexpected attacks, as well as the fear of these attacks happening in the future, combine to create panic disorder.
+Panic attacks can occur for a variety of reasons and in a variety of situations.
+Panic disorder is the combination of repeated and unexpected panic attacks, as well as the fear of these attacks happening in the future.